-Motorboating is a classic summer pastime in Western Montana as we have lots of water to make waves in.
-Each of our stunning lakes is uniquely beautiful—from Flathead Lake, the largest freshwater lake West of the Mississippi, to Lake Como, a mountain lake surrounded by alpine forests—our waters are some of the wildest and most serene parts of our region.
-To help you plan your next trip we’ve rounded up a list of our favorite lakes to motorboat.
-See you soon!
+Motorboating is a classic summer pastime in Western Montana, and you’ll be pleasantly surprised by the amount of water to play in.
+Each of our lakes is uniquely beautiful—from Flathead Lake, the largest freshwater lake West of the Mississippi, to Lake Como, a mountain lake surrounded by alpine forests—our lakes are some of the wildest and most serene parts of our region.
+To help you plan your next trip, we’ve rounded up a list of Western Montana lakes for motorboat fun.

 You’d be hard-pressed to find a better summer pastime than a day on Western Montana’s lakes.